Can You Recover Files Deleted from Recycle Bin

 Why can't I find a deleted file in Recycle Bin?

 You may have emptied the Recycle Bin or set the auto-empty Recycle Bin on Windows.
-If you don't want your Recycle Bin permanently delete your files and folders, you can change the settings to stop the auto-empty Recycle Bin under the System Storage settings menu.
+If you don't want your Recycle Bin to delete your files and folders permanently, you can change the settings to stop the auto-empty Recycle Bin under the System Storage settings menu.

 Where do all permanently deleted files go?